Pricing ASICs for Cryptocurrency Mining: Theoretical Results

-\paragraph{Reception Delay} A method for evaluating an ASIC's price could allow us to estimate the potential decrease in price associated with receiving hardware farther in the future.

-Often, ASIC manufacturers are backlogged and either deliver ASICs to customers in the "far" future, or charge a premium for early deliveries.
-Assuming ASICs do not decay while in transit, the loss of receiving the ASIC at time $\asicturn'$ instead of $\asicturn$ is:
+\paragraph*{Reception Delay} A method for evaluating \gls{ASIC} prices could allow us to estimate the potential decrease in price associated with receiving hardware farther in the future.
+Often, \gls{ASIC} manufacturers are backlogged and either deliver orders in the far future, or charge a premium for early deliveries.
+Assuming \glspl{ASIC} do not decay while in transit, the loss of receiving an \gls{ASIC} at time $\asicturn'$ instead of $\asicturn$ is: